 - Laparoscopy for diagnosing pelvic pain, for tubal ligation, for biopsies for endometriosis, and for removal of cysts, ovaries, fallopian tubes, and adhesions

-- Minerva: Endometrial Ablation for the control or cessation of abnormally heavy periods
+- Endometrial Ablation for the control or cessation of abnormally heavy periods

 - Dilation and Curettage for diagnosis and/or treatment of abnormal bleeding or for miscarriage

-- CKC for removal of abnormal tissue from the cervix
+- Loop Electrosurgical Excision Procedure (LEEP) and Cold Knife Conization (CKC), procedures for removal and biopsy of abnormal tissue from the cervix

-- Anterior and/or Posterior repair for tightening the tissue surrounding the bladder in order to prevent leaking urine
+- Anterior and/or Posterior repair for tightening the tissue surrounding the bladder.

 - Bladder sling insertion for symptoms of urinary incontinence